-Some form of fees (often term "Fares") are in use in all counties in the region for use on the public transit system to help cover part of the cost of the annual operations.
+- O Public Transit User Fees Some form of fees (often term "Fares") are in use in all counties in the region for use on the public transit system to help cover part of the cost of the annual operations.
 In addition, the public transit entities also normally charge for advertising and related fees such as for logos on a bus or bus shelter.
-These fees normally cover a percentage of the annual operating costs (a coverage rate of 25% of annual operating cost is considered as good in the transit industry) with the remainder of annual cost of operations and capital cost being funded through traditional transportation funding tax sources.

-Special Property Assessment Fees/Tax Increment

-- A common practice in major urban areas and high growth areas is the use of special project assessments and/or tax increments that are directed to a specific transportation improvement project (could be a transportation corridor of projects) that provides demonstrated benefit to the properties that are being assess or from which the tax increment (from growth in the property values) are collected and used to help fund the transportation improvement.
-Common examples are for major transportation and related improvements (landscaping, lighting, etc.) in public transit corridors (fixed rail systems or bus rapid transit corridors), for renovation of an existing transportation corridor in a redevelopment area of a city, or for a new major development such as a community development district that adds roads associated with the new development.
-Some of the roads in major developments are turned over to the local government and become part of the county or city road network and others remain part of the private development.
+These fees normally cover a percentage of the annual operating costs (a coverage rate of 25% of annual operating cost is considered as good in the transit industry) with the remainder of annual cost of operations and capital cost being funded through traditional transportation funding tax sources. - O Special Property Assessment Fees/Tax Increment A common practice in major urban areas and high growth areas is the use of special project assessments and/or tax increments that are directed to a specific transportation improvement project (could be a transportation corridor of projects) that provides demonstrated benefit to the properties that are being assess or from which the tax increment (from growth in the property values) are collected and used to help fund the transportation improvement.
+Common examples are for major transportation and related improvements (landscaping, lighting, etc.) in public transit corridors (fixed rail systems or bus rapid transit corridors), for renovation of an existing transportation corridor in a redevelopment area of a city, or for a new major development such as a community development district that adds roads or transit services associated with the new development.
 There are examples in the region such as: - Redevelopment Agencies (property tax increment) such as the Keystone Heights Community Redevelopment Agency, Downtown Investment Authority in Jacksonville, Jacksonville Beach Community Redevelopment Agency, Fernandina Beach Redevelopment Agency, Crescent City Community Redevelopment Agency, Palatka Downtown Community Redevelopment Agency, St. Johns County Community Redevelopment Agency.
-Funds generated by the increase in property values (and the property tax increment associated with this increase) can be used for a range of improvements including transportation associated with the redevelopment activities. - o Community Development Districts (CDD's) are quasi-governmental entities created to collect property assessment fees from property owners within the District.
-There are a number of CDD's in and around Duval County.
+Funds generated by the increase in property values (and the property tax increment associated with this increase) can be used for a range of improvements including transportation associated with the redevelopment activities. - Community Development Districts (CDD's) are quasi-governmental entities created to collect property assessment fees from property owners within the District.
+There are a number of CDD's in and around Duval county.
 CDDs are commonly used to help fund the infrastructure for major new developments, including roads and other transportation infrastructure.
 Roads funded by CDD's are considered public roads whether the roadways are owned and operated by local governments or by the CDD itself.
 A number of CDDs have experienced cash flow challenges related to the "Great Recession" when development slowed dramatically and in some cases was at a standstill.
-In situations where advances had been provided by debt (such as bonds) to fund infrastructure improvements (such as roads), the lack of growth led to the inability to make debt payments in full and on time.
-This led to "workout scenarios" that continue for some CDDs even today, over seven years after the beginning of the Great Recession.
-This makes the use of CDD's more challenging.
+In situations where advances had been provided by debt (such as bonds) to fund infrastructure improvements (such as roads), the lack of growth led to the inability to make